 \subsubsection{Implications for educators}

-\begin{itemize} \item \textbf{Creating educational material on areas less commonly discussed.} Our work (to answer RQ2) found that specific user rights are frequently discussed in issues, indicating a need for educational material on those common rights, but also on rights that are less frequent, such as the right to rectification.
-It would be beneficial to include privacy law compliance in software engineering courses, as similarly suggested for law students concerning technology education~\citep{volini2019perspective}. \item \textbf{Policy makers offering guidance on law compliance.} The insight on the categorization of the concerns raised in RQ3 is also relevant for policymakers who can assist in clarifying specific procedures for law compliance.
-According to our analysis as part of RQ1, law-relevant issues received more comments than non-law relevant issues and these issues also tended to remain open longer.
-This suggests that law-relevant changes are more challenging and may require more time to reach consensus among contributors and to be appropriately handled in source code changes. \end{itemize}
+\textbf{Creating educational material on areas less commonly discussed.} Our work (to answer RQ1) found that specific user rights are frequently discussed in issues, indicating a need for educational material on those common rights, but also on rights that are less frequent, such as the right to rectification.
+It would be beneficial to include privacy law compliance in software engineering courses, as similarly suggested for law students concerning technology education~\citep{volini2019perspective}.

+\textbf{Policy makers offering guidance on law compliance.} The insight on the categorization of the concerns raised in RQ2 is also relevant for policymakers who can assist in clarifying specific procedures for law compliance.
+According to our contextual analysis, law-relevant issues received more comments than non-law relevant issues and these issues also tended to remain open longer.
+This suggests that law-relevant changes are more challenging and may require more time to reach consensus among contributors and to be appropriately handled in source code changes.